notkoyo/ncnews-api/README.md

-# Northcoders News API
+# NC News API

-For instructions, please head over to [L2C NC News](https://l2c.northcoders.com/courses/be/nc-news).
+Create files: .env.test containing PGDATABASE=nc_news_test && .env.development containing PGDATABASE=nc_news
+in order to succesfully connect locally to the databases used in this project.